Project Thanksgiving needs your help to feed local families - NewsBreak

 Sycamore Shoals will host Frontier Harvest Celebration this weekend

 ELIZABETHTON — Sycamore Shoals State Historic Park will hold a Frontier Harvest Celebration on Saturday, Nov.
-12 from 10 a.m. to 4 p.m. and on Sunday, Nov.
-13 from 10 a.m. to 3 pm.
-The park will recall the community celebrations that took place before Thanksgiving was declared a...
+12, from 10 a.m. to 4 p.m. and on Sunday, Nov.
+13, from 10 a.m. to 3 p.m.
+The event will recall the community celebrations that took place before Thanksgiving was declared a...

 wjhl.com